azliu0/image-to-image-translation/client/src/md/details.md

 This website is a visualizer for InstructPix2Pix ([Brooks et al. 2022](https://arxiv.org/abs/2211.09800)), an image-to-image diffusion model that incorporates text as conditional guidance to the input.
 The base architecture is Stable Diffusion ([Rombach et al. 2021](https://arxiv.org/abs/2112.10752)) with some additional inference heuristics  inspired by Classifier-Free Guidance ([Ho et al. 2022](https://arxiv.org/abs/2207.12598)).

+## 0. Credit

+Our implementation of the model is inspired heavily by [Umar Jamil](https://github.com/hkproj/pytorch-stable-diffusion).
+We found the corresponding YouTube video to be very helpful, and most key components of our pipeline follow the same implementation as his tutorial!

-## How to use this website
+## 1. How to use this website

 ### Models

 The general capabilities of the model include being able to transform an input image, some input text, and generate a new image that is guided on both inputs.
 We plan to support eventually support 6 different variations of this model <span style="color: gray;">(models in gray are not supported yet)</span>:

 - **pix2pix-base**: the original paper model as it appears on [HuggingFace](https://huggingface.co/docs/diffusers/training/instructpix2pix)
-- **pix2pix-full-no-cfg-no-ddim**: our implemented version of the model with all major architectural components; this is essentially Stable Diffusion. this version of the model does not use Classifier Free Guidance (CFG) or DDIM as inference heuristics.
+- **pix2pix-full-no-cfg-no-ddim**: our version of the model with all major architectural components; this is essentially Stable Diffusion. this version of the model does not use Classifier Free Guidance (CFG) or DDIM as inference heuristics.
 By "CFG", we refer to the slightly refined version of CFG that was introduced in InstructPix2Pix, to specifically support the extra class conditional input (reference image).
 <div style="color: gray;">

-- pix2pix-full: our implemented version of the model with all major architectural components, and with CFG and DDIM as inference heuristics
+- pix2pix-full: our version of the model with all major architectural components, and with CFG and DDIM as inference heuristics
-- pix2pix-full-no-ddim: our implemented version of the model, with CFG but no DDIM for inference
+- pix2pix-full-no-ddim: our version of the model, with CFG but no DDIM for inference
-- pix2pix-1: our implemented diffusion model, with the variational autoencoder and transformer taken from a pre-trained library. no CFG/DDIM
+- pix2pix-1: our diffusion model, with the variational autoencoder and transformer taken from a pre-trained library. no CFG/DDIM
-- pix2pix-2: our implemented diffusion model and variational autoencoder, with the transformer taken from a pre-trained library. no CFG/DDIM
+- pix2pix-2: our diffusion model and variational autoencoder, with the transformer taken from a pre-trained library. no CFG/DDIM
 </div>

 ### Image resolution